edison1105/drop-reactivity-transform/README.md

 # drop-reactivity-transform

 `drop-reactivity-transform` is a tool that helps you remove reactivity transform from your code base in seconds.
-It finds all the `.vue`, `.ts`, `.js` files in the target folder and converts the code. **Then it overwrites the original file**.
+It finds all the `.vue`, `.ts`, `.js` files in the target folder and converts the code. **Then it overwrites the original code if necessary**.

 ![screenshot](screenshot.png)